Peer Resources and Issue Briefs

 More science is needed to understand how quickly different organisms evolve, and the geographic distribution and persistence of “indistinguishable” pathogens.
 Although there is still a lot to learn about what WGS can and can’t tell us, regulators are nevertheless using this technology and the impact on the fresh produce industry will continue to increase.

-For more information please contact Dr. Jennifer McEntire, VP of Food Safety and Technology or 202.303.3419.
+For more information please contact Dr. Jennifer McEntire, Senior VP of Food Safety and Technology or 202.303.3419.